diku-dk/futhark/docs/man/futhark-test.rst

 the case of arrays.
 When ``futhark test`` is run, a file located in a ``data/`` subdirectory, containing values of the indicated types and shapes is, automatically constructed with ``futhark-dataset``.
-Apart from sizes, integer constants (without any type suffix) are also permitted.
-These become ``i32`` values.
+Apart from sizes, integer constants (with or without type suffix) are also permitted.

 If ``input`` is followed by an ``@`` and a file name (which must not contain any whitespace) instead of curly braces, values will be read